What does “kareshi” mean in Japanese?

 - wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “watashi no kareshi” to make the subject in the sentence.

 - totemo – とても : an adverb of degree meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
-In the example, this works to emphasize the meaning of the following i-adjective, “kakkoii”.
+In the example, this works before “kakkoii” to emphasize its meaning.

 - kakkoii – かっこいい : an i-adjective meaning ‘handsome’ in Japanese.